 For those who enjoy outdoor recreation, Northern California’s Plumas National Forest, in the Sierra Nevada range, offers streams, rivers, lakes, deep canyons, green valleys, meadows, and lofty peaks.
 In the more than 100 years that Plumas has been a national forest, countless recreationalists have camped, hiked, and explored its beautiful wilderness.
 In 2010, however, the Forest Service revised its “Travel Management Rule” to exclude thousands of roads and trails that had been used by the public for motorized traffic and recreational purposes for decades.
 And it did so by fiat.

-Who is challenging this illegal lock-out?
-Our clients include Amy Granat, a long-time camper who enjoys fishing and viewing wildlife despite having very limited ability to walk.
+A number of individuals and groups challenged this illegal lockout, including Amy Granat, a long-time camper who enjoys fishing and viewing wildlife despite having very limited ability to walk.
 She relies on motorized vehicles to access and experience the freedom and healing that the forest provides and she is the managing director of the California Off-Road Vehicle Association.
-PLF also represents the Sierra Access Coalition, directed by Corky Lazzarino, an association of more than 1,450 individuals, groups, and businesses that seek to preserve environmentally sound roads and trails for a variety of recreational, aesthetic, and commercial activities within the Plumas National Forest.
-Finally, PLF represents Plumas and Butte counties, which rely on the forest, which straddles both counties, for tourism revenue and fees generated by logging roads and other commercial activities.
+PLF also represented the Sierra Access Coalition, directed by Corky Lazzarino, an association of more than 1,450 individuals, groups, and businesses that seek to preserve environmentally sound roads and trails for a variety of recreational, aesthetic, and commercial activities within the Plumas National Forest.
+Finally, PLF represented Plumas and Butte counties, which rely on the forest which straddles both counties, for tourism revenue and fees generated by logging roads and other commercial activities.

 A federal district court affirmed the Forest Service’s travel management rule, a decision later upheld by the Ninth Circuit Court of Appeals.